Updated just now

-BibleCompass combines the depth of a seminary-level commentary with the accessibility of a modern app, powered by AI that understands Scripture.
+BibleCompass combines the depth of a seminary-level commentary with the accessibility of a modern app — every answer grounded in Scripture.

 Read the complete Bible with beautiful typography optimized for deep study and reflection.

-Get instant historical context, theological analysis, cross-references, and practical application for any verse.
+Get instant historical context, theological analysis, cross-references, and practical application for any verse — grounded entirely in God's Word.

 Ask questions in plain English and get relevant passages with rich contextual understanding.

-Build sermon outlines with AI-suggested themes, supporting verses, illustrations, and discussion questions.
+Build sermon outlines with Scripture-backed themes, supporting verses, illustrations, and discussion questions.

 Save verses, commentaries, and personal notes.
 Organize your studies into collections for easy reference.

-Understand the cultural, geographic, and historical setting of every passage with AI-powered context layers.
+Understand the cultural, geographic, and historical setting of every passage — context drawn from Scripture and trusted biblical scholarship.

 Three simple ways to engage with Scripture at a deeper level.

 Navigate the full 66-book Bible with beautiful typography.
-Select any verse to unlock AI commentary.
+Select any verse to unlock in-depth, Scripture-rooted commentary.

-Receive historical context, theological analysis, cross-references, and practical application instantly.
+Receive historical context, theological analysis, cross-references, and practical application — all grounded in the Bible.

 Ask follow-up questions, build sermon outlines, save insights, and share discoveries with your community.

-Here's what AI commentary looks like for a well-known passage.
+Here's what Scripture commentary looks like for a well-known passage.

 "For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life."